OviSarkar62/AppointDoc/README.md

 - Node.js - JavaScript runtime environment for building scalable server-side applications
 - JWT - JSON Web Token for user authentication and authorization
 - Bcrypt - Password hashing library for secure password storage

+## Conclusion

+AppointDoc is a simple and effective appointment booking system for doctors.
+It allows doctors to manage their appointments with ease, and is designed to be user-friendly and intuitive.
+The system is built using modern web technologies and is easy to install and use.